 2. Identify all project tasks

-Now that you have all the roles (or the individuals responsible for various tasks), it’s time to list the tasks themselves.
+Now that I have all the roles (or the individuals responsible for various tasks), it’s time to list the tasks themselves.
 Tasks can be broken down into any of the following:

 • Activities